 Consequences of Bone Fracture Injuries

-The force of impact from a tractor trailer crashing into a regular passenger vehicle can bend and crush the metal chassis that would usually protect vehicle occupants under other accident conditions with smaller vehicles.
+The force of impact from a tractor-trailer crashing into a regular passenger vehicle can bend and crush the metal chassis that would usually protect vehicle occupants under other accident conditions with smaller vehicles.
 As a result, passenger vehicle occupants may be pinned, crushed, and/or thrown against windshields, doors, dashboards, and other areas of the car.
 Bone fractures are a common result of such trauma.

 Skull fractures, limb fractures, rib fractures, and vertebral fractures are all common injuries after a collision with a commercial truck.
 Unfortunately, the victim of a truck accident could easily suffer multiple bone fractures and even crushed bones.

 Bone fracture injuries may require surgery and other medical treatment, after which the victim may require weeks, months, or even years of rehabilitation.
 The fractures may be so severe that, even after healing is complete, the victim will suffer lifelong physical impairment or disability.
-Not only can such a condition require ongoing medical care and expenses, but may prevent the victim from doing the job they did before they were injured.
+Not only can such a condition require ongoing medical care and expenses, but it may prevent the victim from doing the job they did before they were injured.
 As an innocent victim of another's negligence, the financial hardship that would arise from such circumstances is undeserved and unacceptable.

 Nebraska Truck Accident Bone Injury Lawyers Helping You Obtain the Compensation You Deserve